Limnoria/Limnoria-doc/use/getting_started.rst

         join #limnoria MySecretKey

 utilities last <text> [<text> ...]
-    This is the help for :ref:`command-utitilies-last`.
+    This is the help for :ref:`command-utilities-last`.
     By the way, there is another ``last`` command in the `Misc` plugin, which doesn't do the same thing, that's why you need to give the plugin name.